• Skip to primary navigation

 Grilled bratwurst in hoagie rolls.

-Two methods for grilling brats on a gas grill
+Two methods for grilling brats on a gas grill: grill plain or simmered in beer and then grilled.

 Print Recipe Pin Recipe Save Saved!